mevdschee/php-crud-api/README.md

 ### Delete (multiple)

 The DELETE verb can also be used to delete multiple records.
-The call returns the rows affected for each primary key value specified in the URL.
+The call returns the number of rows affected for each primary key value specified in the URL.

 ```
 DELETE http://localhost/api.php/categories/1,2